diescake/extract-jira-description/README.md

 # extract-jira-description

-A bookmarklet to extract the JIRA description as a markdown format
+A bookmarklet to extract the JIRA description as a markdown format.

+## Support browsers

+Google Chrome only, but maybe it works on other browsers.